Jonathan Davidson: Early life

 Davidson was born in 1874 at Liverpool in Merseyside.
-Although an engineer by profession Davidson also served as an officer in the British Army's Volunteer Force.
-His was first commissioned as a Second Lieutenant in the 8th (Scottish) Volunteer Battalion of the King's Regiment (Liverpool) on 6 February 1901.
+Although an engineer by profession, Davidson also served as an officer in the British Army's Volunteer Force.
+His was first commissioned as a second lieutenant in the 8th (Scottish) Volunteer Battalion of the King's Regiment (Liverpool) on 6 February 1901.
 He received promotion to Lieutenant on 22 November of the same year.
-Davidson was promoted to Captain on 7 March 1903.
+Davidson was promoted to captain on 7 March 1903.

 First World War

-When the Volunteer Force was reorganised into the Territorial Force on 1 April 1908 Davidson remained with the Liverpool Scottish, now numbered the "10th", whilst retaining his rank and precedence.
-He was promoted to Major and subsequently held the temporary rank of Lieutenant-Colonel and command of the battalion from 1914 to 1917.
-During this time the battalion was called up for regular service in the First World War during August 1914, leaving Britain for Belgium on 1 November 1914.
+When the Volunteer Force was reorganised into the Territorial Force on 1 April 1908, Davidson remained with the Liverpool Scottish, now numbered the "10th", whilst retaining his rank and precedence.
+He was promoted to major and subsequently held the temporary rank of lieutenant-colonel and command of the battalion from 1914 to 1917.
+During this time, the battalion was called up for regular service in the First World War during August 1914, leaving Britain for Belgium on 1 November 1914.
 Davidson and the Liverpool Scottish spent much of 1914 and 1915 in trenches in the Ypres area.
-During the Spring of 1915, whilst at Zillebeeke, Davidson used his civilian engineering expertise to significantly improve his battalion's trenches.
+During the spring of 1915, whilst at Zillebeeke, Davidson used his civil engineering expertise to significantly improve his battalion's trenches.
 Davidson was himself injured during the attack on Bellewaarde Farm on 24–25 May 1915 in the Second Battle of Ypres.

-During this period Davidson was appointed a Companion of the Order of St Michael and St George and his temporary rank was confirmed as substantive on 29 May 1916 with precedence of 19 June 1915.
-Whilst personally rallying the battalion during the Battle of Guillemont in the Somme area in 1916 Davidson was once again wounded in action.
+During this period, Davidson was appointed a Companion of the Order of St Michael and St George and his temporary rank was confirmed as substantive on 29 May 1916 with precedence of 19 June 1915.
+Whilst personally rallying the battalion during the Battle of Guillemont in the Somme area in 1916, Davidson was once again wounded in action.
 The battalion's medical officer, Noel Chavasse, was also wounded during the battle whilst rescuing injured soldiers and in doing so won the unit's first Victoria Cross (VC).
 Chavasse would subsequently win their second and last VC at the Third Battle of Ypres in 1917.
 Davidson spent the remainder of the year convalescing and returned to the battalion in 1917.
-Later that year he left the unit and returned to Liverpool where he became that city's Chief Engineer.
+Later that year, he left the unit and returned to Liverpool where he became that city's Chief Engineer.

 Davidson temporarily held command of a battalion of the Norfolk Regiment from 14 November 1917.
 He then transferred back to the Territorial Force Reserves on 9 March 1918, retaining his rank of Lieutenant-Colonel.
 He relinquished his army commission during demobilisation on 30 September 1921, retaining his rank and being entitled to continue to wear his uniform.
-After the war he was also awarded the Territorial Decoration for his service.
+After the war, he was also awarded the Territorial Decoration for his service.